MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/blog-analysis-services-stop-accept-new-connection.md

 1. Schedule processing in a staggered manner.
 Remember that the end time is more important than the start time because the commit phase is the time where the high-granularity commit locks is needed.
 2. Combine processing into a single transaction/batch XMLA tag.
-If you process objects in the scope of a single transaction, maybe they won’t collide and kill each other.
+If you process objects in the scope of a single transaction, maybe they won't collide and kill each other.
 You can process parallel objects in a single transaction instead of in a sequence of small commits.
 You could have a larger, more granular commit to reduce the window in which locks occur, but you're increasing the surface area of the number of locks at lower-level granularity.
 This might increase conflict with user queries.
 For example, you can have multiple processing commands in a single batch.

    ```xml